Have you got what it takes to take on the Snowdonia Charity Challenge?

 Completed this challenge before?

-To all the wonderful teams who’ve tackled the Snowdonia Challenge before, why not keep up your incredible momentum and support Regain again?
+To all the wonderful teams who’ve tackled the Snowdonia Challenge before, why not conquer it again for Regain?

-As the only charity dedicated to helping sports tetraplegics regain their independence, their cause is truly invaluable and every pound raised for this small charity will help do wonders for the people they support.
+As the only charity dedicated to helping sports tetraplegics regain their independence, our cause is truly invaluable and every pound raised will help do wonders for the people we support.

 This epic three-activity team event is now an Open Challenge, which means there is no longer a minimum sponsorship requirement to take part.
 We just ask you to raise as much as you can.